API-App/APII/README.md

 ### App Evaluation
 - **Category:** Productivity
 - **Mobile:** This app provides a streamlined mobile version of the [public API API](https://api.publicapis.org/).
-- **Story:** Developers will use this app to find inspiration for projects, and discover intersting APIs.
+- **Story:** Developers will use this app to find inspiration for projects, and discover interesting APIs.
-- **Market:** This API is targeted at programers who intend to work on personnal projects.
+- **Market:** This API is targeted at programmers who intend to work on personal projects.
 - **Habit:** This app would be used infrequently to help find new project ideas or useful APIs.
 - **Scope:** Provide a streamlined interface for finding APIs to facilitate productive development.
 Potentially providing a platform for people to discuss APIs.